 - Similarly, avertisements for Nurofen, which are still shown regularly today.
 They've even gone from implying to outright stating that the painkiller "goes straight to the source of pain" as the little animated target rondel homes in on the affected body part.
 God knows how they got that past advertising standards.

 - The "Before You Can Say Anbesol" commercial, for a mouth-sore relief medication.
+(That said, you do directly apply the medication to the affected area; it's a local anesthetic.)

 - "Lanacane's great for itching—all kinds of itching.
 It quiets itch nerves fast!" (emphasis added)